m-ender/retina/README.md

 ### The Replacement File

-If a second file is supplied, Retina always operates in Replace mode (which can also be configured).
-The second source file is then used to define the replacement string.
-You can use all the usual references to capture groups like `$n`.
+If an even number of files is supplied, Retina always operates in Replace mode (which can also be configured).
+In this case the files are first grouped into pairs, where each pair constitutes one replacement stage, which modifies the input and passes it on to the next stage.
+The first source file in each pair is then still a *pattern*, but the second file in each pair is used to define the replacement string.
+You can use all the usual references to capturing groups like `$n`.

 ### The Configuration String